-As the Sickle Cell Awareness month comes to an end, I find it fitting to end my awareness campaign with another eye opener concerning sickle cell disease.
+As the Sickle Cell Awareness month comes to an end, I find it fitting to end my awareness campaign with another eye opener concerning sickle cell disease (I prefer the term disorder).
 It has been a bit challenging to put up with the plans for this awareness month but I am still glad I was able to do something.
-I hope we all were able to learn more about Genotypes and Natural Blood Builders.
-Today, we are going to learn about the various types of sickle cell diseases and why it is important we do so.

 (Graphics by Mrs Prudencia Asanga of Wise Concepts)